Alaska on a Budget: How to Explore Without Breaking the Bank

 Budget Hotels and Motels

-Older motels on the outskirts of towns (less expensive than downtown)
+Look for older motels on the outskirts of towns

-Money-saving tip: Book rooms with kitchenettes to prepare your own meals.
+Book rooms with kitchenettes to save on food

 Vacation Rentals